vdae2304/Metodos-Numericos/Documentacion/Input and Output.md

 Context manager for setting print options.

 * `precision` Number of digits of precision for floating point output.
-To always use the maximum precission of each floating point type, set to `fullprecision`.
+To always use the maximum precision of each floating point type, set to `fullprecision`.
 Default is 8.
 * `threshold` Total number of array elements which trigger summarization rather than full representation.
 To always use the full representation without